usnistgov/feasst/tutorial/README.rst

 Python and C++ interface
 ===============================

-FEASST may also be called directly in Python and C++ as a `library <library/tutorial.html>`_.
+FEASST may also be called directly in Python and C++.
-The :doc:`../py/README` and :doc:`../plugin/README` are not recommended for most users, and maybe change with minor version.
+The :doc:`../python/README` and :doc:`../plugin/README` are not recommended for most users, and may change with minor version.